 The module is designed to introduce students to the principle approaches to conflict and conflict resolution.
-Starting with a discussion of the pervasiveness of conflict in human existence, the module will engage with key question of "what is conflict?"
-Students will be introduced to conflict management, conflict resolution and conflict transformation approaches before engaging with key conflict resolution processes such as negotiation and mediation.
+Starting with a discussion of the pervasiveness of conflict in human existence, the module will engage with the key question of "what is conflict?"
+Students will be introduced to conflict management and conflict resolution approaches before engaging with conflict resolution processes such as negotiation and mediation.
 The module will rely on case studies and simulations to help students engage directly and better grasp the different theoretical approaches.
-Case studies will include an in-depth analysis of peace processes and a discussion of the specific difficulties linked to negotiations with “terrorists.”
+Case studies will include an in-depth analysis of the Oslo process and a discussion of the specific difficulties linked to negotiations with “terrorists.”
 The students will emerge from the module with knowledge of the central paradigms and concepts of conflict analysis and resolution, and with an initial set of skills (negotiation and mediation) which can be used to further understand international politics but also in their personal engagement with others.

 Total contact hours: 22

 * Ramsbottam, O., Miall, H. and Woodhouse, T. (2016).
 Contemporary Conflict Resolution: The Prevention, Management and Transformation of Deadly Conflicts.
 Cambridge: Polity.